PaulShamoon/Moodify/README.md

 # Set up Spotify Services
 In order for our application to use Spotify's iOS SDK and Web API, we need to create a developer app and give our app the "Client ID"

-## Creating a Spotify developer account
+## Step 1.
+Creating a Spotify developer account
 - Go to this link: https://developer.spotify.com
 - Press login
 - Login with your Spotify Premium account